Ras Shorty I: Biography

 His fame continued to grow throughout the 1970s, and he became one of the country's top performers.
 He recorded tracks such as "Kim" and "Money Eh No Problem", which was a stinging political and social commentary based on the words of Trinidad's then Prime Minister, Eric Williams of the People's National Movement.
 "Money Eh No Problem" was used in a political advertising campaign in 2000 for the United National Congress while Shorty lay on his deathbed unable to protest the use of his music for the wrong reasons, a guiding principle behind his life choices.

 In 1984, he voiced his disenchantment with soca, claiming it was being used for the wrong reasons.
-A short time thereafter, he embraced a strict form of Christianity, adopted the name Ras Shorty I and moved with his family to the Piparo forest in the southern hills of Central Range (Trinidad and Tobago), where he and his family focused on creating faith-based music.
+A short time thereafter, he embraced Rastafari, a Christian belief, adopted the name Ras Shorty I and moved with his family to the Piparo forest in the southern hills of Central Range (Trinidad and Tobago), where he and his family focused on creating faith-based music.
+His son Sheldon Blackman said of their time there that "A creative life is what was encouraged, basically" plus "a very strong spiritual — Christian — foundation."

 In the late 1980s, he began recording again, fusing soca and gospel in a style he called 'jamoo'.
 He continued recording into the late 1990s, writing hits such as "Watch Out My Children", which focuses on the dangers of drug abuse.
 The song was recorded in ten languages and was adopted by the UN in an anti-cocaine campaign.
 He toured transnationally with his band, the Love Circle, which consisted mainly of family members.
 During his lifetime Lord Shorty fathered a total of 23 children.
 The Love Circle included his wife Claudette and sons Eldon, Sheldon and Isaac, who have gone on to record several highly infectious hits, including "Blessed are the Elders" and "To The Ceiling".
 His daughters, Marge, Nehilet and Avion Blackman, also have successful careers in recording and fashion design.
 Artist Ataklan has also benefited under the musical training of Ras Shorty I and has gone on to become a maverick of the rapso tradition.